 The tropical world’s economy is growing 20% faster than the rest of the world.
 This circumstance frequently pits immediate human welfare against long-term environmental health.

-The consequences of climate change are no less pronounced in tropical regions than temperate ones.
+The consequences of climate change are no less pronounced in tropical regions than in temperate ones.
 The dry zones that form the edges of the tropics are already growing, expanding deserts and shrinking rainforests, with catastrophic results.

 Responsibility for these changes lies predominantly in the United States and China.
 Despite rapidly growing economies, tropical regions contribute much less carbon dioxide (total and per capita) to the atmosphere than Northern countries.